logzio/logz-docs/README.md

 We like to give contributors credit for their work, so go ahead and add yourself as a contributor in your first pull request.

 1. In the logz-docs folder on your machine, find the contributors folder (`logz-docs/_source/logzio_collections/_contributors`).
-Add a new Markdown file with your first initial and last name, and the `.md` extension.
+Add a new Markdown file named with your GitHub username and the `.md` extension.

-    So if your name is Allen Grant, your file is named `agrant.md`.
-This is your identifier.
+    So if your GitHub username is agrant, your file is named `agrant.md`.
+This is your identifier when you contribute to docs.

 2. Copy this YAML content to the file, and add your information.
 If something doesn't apply to you, delete the line: